Virtuous Pedophiles: History

 Virtuous Pedophiles was founded in June 2012 by Nick Devin and Ethan Edwards as a spinoff of B4U-ACT's support group.
 According to the organization, its intent is to provide support and resources to people who are attracted to minors so they "remain law-abiding, and lead happy, productive lives".
 Its website provides individual informational pages over multiple topics, including advice "for young pedophiles", "for partners" and "for therapists".
 It has also gathered some media attention and became a place where journalists seek people to interview on the subject of pedophilia.

 As of 2016, it had over 1,000 members and averaged over 3,000 monthly posts.
-Unlike other pedophilia-themed websites, Virtuous Pedophiles cautions men not to have sex with minors.
+Unlike other pedophilia-themed websites, Virtuous Pedophiles cautions adults not to have sex with minors.
 It states on its website that "we believe that sexual activity between adults and children is wrong".

 The group also operates a peer support group, founded in 2013.
 As of 2018, it had reached 2,500 registered users, most being in their 20's and approximately 90% male.
 The group has also allowed researchers and mental health professionals to join, and has been used by researchers to find samples of non-offending people who are attracted to minors.